 Chatzis notes “I have heard many stories about the dangers in using the internet but I was able to create something innovative and positive in making Troopy, completely relying on the internet.”

-Chatizis told Greek Reporter he aims to make everyone’s daily life a little more beautiful through Ascos Design, so that the time users spend in front of their PCs are more creative and use technology more friendly to themselves and the environment.
+Chatizis told Greek Reporter he aims to make everyone’s daily life a little more beautiful through Ascos Design, so that the time users spend in front of their PCs integrates more creativity and user-friendly approaches with minimal impact on the environment, as well.

 “I have dreams and I will make them happen.
 My achievements continue to inspire me,” he declares.
 Troopy and Ascos Design are certainly proof of that.
-As he narrows his studies to aerospace engineering he now seems to be shooting for the stars.
+As he narrows his studies down to aerospace engineering, he now seems to be shooting for the stars.